Safety, recycling & further manufacturer information

 - Short-circuiting the batteries

-Risks & threats
+Risks & Hazards

 - DO NOT mix brands and models, old and new batteries with different charges.